 Turmeric’s skin benefits are many.
 This spice is a powerful anti-inflammatory ingredient that can improve scarring and dark spots left behind by acne, plus decrease redness and soothe irritated skin.
 Curcumin deserves the credit, a polyphenol within turmeric, which has been shown to benefit inflammatory conditions such as arthritis.

-For skin, curcumin inhibits a protein and enzyme needed for the creation of melanin, a skin pigment, and this process helps prevent age spots.
+For skin, curcumin inhibits a protein and enzyme needed for the creation of melanin, a skin pigment, and this process helps prevent dark spots.
 As a natural antioxidant with antibacterial properties, it can decrease UV damage and also helps neutralize free-radical damage that could lead to premature aging.
 It also aids in stimulating new cell growth to reveal youthful-looking skin.
 And if you’re concerned with dark eye circles, when applied to skin, turmeric visibly brightens undereyes and reduces any puffiness.

 You might be thinking that turmeric seems like a magical ingredient!
 We certainly think so.
 If the appearance of your skin is in need of transformation our Turmeric Face Mask Energizing Treatment is going to help.
 Formulated with turmeric, citrine gemstones and zeolite, this treatment will exfoliate and enliven your skin, revealing a silky, luminous complexion.